Pension Schemes Bill: Amendment 15

 Voting No meant

-Reject the Conservative amendment and back the government's version of the Pension Schemes Bill as it stands
+Reject the Conservative amendment, backing the government's version of the Bill as introduced

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.